CowKeyMan/PredictingGraffitiUsingCityLayouts/docs/results.md

 # Results

 In this chapter, we discuss the results obtained by our machine learning models.
 For our purposes, we consider two tasks to solve.
-The first is a regression problem, where we the task is to predict the actual number of graffiti that will be defacing building.
+The first is a regression problem, where the task is to predict the actual number of graffiti that will be defacing building.
 The second problem is classification, where the goal is to predict whether a building will be vandalized with graffiti or not.

 ## Regression